-Approved by the CMU Faculty Senate December 2, 2008
+Approved by the Faculty Senate December 2, 2008

 Whereas it is academically desirable to be public and explicit about our norms and to provide visibility of research results,

 And having a single source that people could use to see Carnegie Mellon research would support that visibility and be good external relations,

 And, although some faculty already provide online access to their publications, publications could be made available to the world more effectively and efficiently with a single, central, archival repository,

 And a university policy would provide support to faculty who desire to make publications available online by providing up-to-date information on journal policies regarding copyright and open access,